chrisgrieser/nvim-rip-substitute/README.md

 	+ No more dealing with delimiters.
 - Sensible defaults: searches the entire buffer (`%`), all matches in a line (`/g`), case-sensitive (`/I`).
-- Automatic prefill of the search term: cursorword in normal mode, and the selected text in visual mode.
+- Range support when started from visual line mode.
-- Quality-of-Life features: prefill-text is automatically escaped, capture groups tokens can be automatically added, popup window adapts to length of input.
+- Quality-of-Life features: automatic prefill of the escaped cursorword or selection, capture groups tokens can be automatically added, popup window adapts dynamically to length of input.
 - History of previous substitutions.
 - Performant: Even in a file with 5000 lines and thousands of matches, still performs blazingly fast.™